 Section 75(1) of the CCA protects consumers who buy goods and services on credit.
 It says, in certain circumstances, that the finance provider is legally answerable for any misrepresentation or breach of contract by the supplier.
-However, Mr and Mrs F's purchases don't meet the relevant criteria.
+However, Mrs F's purchase doesn't meet the relevant criteria.
 Section 75(3) of the CCA says section 75(1) doesn't apply to a claim:

-'(b) so far as the claim relates to any single item to which the supplier has attached a case price...[of] more than £30,000...'
+'(b) so far as the claim relates to any single item to which the supplier has attached a case price...[of] more than £30,000...'.

-The cash price of the membership Mr and Mrs F purchased in April 2013 was £34,005.
-The cash price of the membership they purchased in July 2014 was £42,618.
-This means that section 75(1) doesn't apply to either purchase.
+The cash price of the membership Mrs F purchased in January 2014 was £39,013.
+This means that section 75(1) doesn't apply.

 Section 75A of the CCA is similar to section 75, except it only applies to breach of contract claims and when the cash value of the goods or services is more than £30,000 and less than £60,260.
-Mr and Mrs F's purchases clearly meet the 'cash value' condition.
-However, the Letter of Claim doesn't say there's been a breach of contract by the Supplier in relation to the memberships they purchased in April 2013 and/or July 2014.
+Mrs F's purchase clearly meets the 'cash value' condition.
+However, the Letter of Claim doesn't say there's been a breach of contract by the Supplier in relation to the membership she purchased in January 2014.